dmijatovic/node-mongo-auth-api/README.md

 ## Requirements

 - Docker to run mongodb container, othwerwise istalled mongodb running on the default port
 - Node.js v8.
 During development v8 LTE version of NodeJS is used.
-In some scripts ES6 syntax is used like arrow functions and promisses.
-Babel is not used.
+ES6 syntax is used like arrow functions and promisses in some scripts.
+Babel is not used here because version 8 supports ES6.

 ## Docker